Start Date

 Minimum recruitment standards outline the minimum education and experience required for appointment to a job classification.
 Refer to

 Reporting to the Rangeland Team Lead, the Rangeland Agrologist manages the public land base, primarily within an assigned district, to ensure and improve the long-term sustainability of the resource, benefiting Albertans, rangeland users and the agricultural industry by maintaining a balance of development, use and conservation.
 You will apply your expertise in agricultural crown land management, ensuring ecological integrity while supporting responsible economic development and multi-use opportunities.
-Your role involves inter-agency referrals, stakeholder engagement, and consultation with First Nations and Metis Settlements.
+Your role involves inter-agency referrals, stakeholder engagement and consultation with Indigenous and Metis Settlements.

 Responsibilities include, but not limited to: